3 Great Benefits of Becoming a Medical Receptionist

 The Canadian health and social assistance sector, in general, is growing larger every year.
 As the nation's baby boomers reach retirement age, more and more seniors are making use of both public and private medical and wellness services.
 So, in many cases, that means the number of workers has to rise to match the increasing demand.

-Look at the stats: In 2011, over 1.6 million Canadians were employed in this sector.
-But by 2015, that number rose to over 1.8 million.*
+According to Statistics Canada, in 2011, over 1.6 million Canadians were employed in this sector.
+But by 2015, that number rose to over 1.8 million.

 When it comes to being a medical office receptionist, the prospects look just as bright.
 For one thing, a lot of existing workers in this vocation are expected to retire soon.
 For another thing, the number of healthcare offices and facilities (i.e., potential employers) may be expanding due to trends such as: